SayHelloGmbH/Toolbox/blocks/header-parallax/readme.md

 ### JavaScript

 - Install [jquery.parallax](https://github.com/pixelcog/parallax.js/) from npm: `npm i --save jquery-parallax.js`
-- Add [the parallax.js file](./scripts/parallax.js) to the regular _scripts_ folder as _scripts/parallax/index.js_.
+- Add [the parallax.js file](./scripts/parallax.js) to the regular scripts folder as _.build/assets/scripts/parallax/index.js_.
+Webpack will generate a compiled version as _/assets/scripts/parallax.min.js_.
 - Add the snippet from [this example code](./scripts/index.js) to _scripts/ui/index.js_.
-This will only load the parallax scripts in the front-end if there is a parallax element on the page.
+This will only load the generated parallax script in the front-end if there is a parallax element on the page.

 ### SCSS